-The Group has applied a 50 basis point (2022: 50 basis point) increase and decrease to the revenue growth rates, terminal growth rates and discount rates used in the impairment testing.
-For Spain, Portugal and Karooooo Logistics, it does not result in impairment.
-However, for Mozambique, an increase of the discount rate, decrease of revenue growth rate or decrease in terminal growth rate by 50 basis point would result in an immaterial impairment.
+For Spain, Portugal and Karooooo Logistics, the Group has applied a 50 basis point (2023: 50 basis point) increase and decrease to the revenue growth rates, terminal growth rates and discount rates used in the impairment testing.
+The sensitivity test does not result in impairment.